carbon-language/carbon-lang/openmp/README.rst

 **LIBOMPTARGET_NVPTX_CUDA_COMPILER** = ``""``
   Location of a CUDA compiler capable of emitting LLVM bitcode.
 Currently only the Clang compiler is supported.
 This is only used when building the CUDA LLVM bitcode offloading device RTL.
-If unspecified and the CMake C compiler is Clang, then Clang is used.
+If unspecified, either the Clang from the build itself is used (i.e. an in-tree build with LLVM_ENABLE_PROJECTS including clang), or the Clang compiler that the build uses as C compiler (CMAKE_C_COMPILER; only if it is Clang).
+The latter is common for a stage2-build or when using -DLLVM_ENABLE_RUNTIMES=openmp.

 **LIBOMPTARGET_NVPTX_BC_LINKER** = ``""``
   Location of a linker capable of linking LLVM bitcode objects.
 This is only used when building the CUDA LLVM bitcode offloading device RTL.
-If unspecified and the CMake C compiler is Clang and there exists a llvm-link binary in the directory containing Clang, then this llvm-link binary is used.
+If unspecified, either the llvm-link in that same directory as LIBOMPTARGET_NVPTX_CUDA_COMPILER is used, or the llvm-link from the same build (available in an in-tree build).

 **LIBOMPTARGET_NVPTX_ALTERNATE_HOST_COMPILER** = ``""``
   Host compiler to use with NVCC.
 This compiler is not going to be used to